-The New York State Department of Health wants to remind people that there are risks from using water from any surface water source as drinking water, unless that water is properly filtered and disinfected.
-Water from rivers, lakes, ponds and streams can contain bacteria, parasites, viruses and possibly other contaminants.
-To make surface water fit to drink, treatment is required.
+The New York State Department of Health wants to remind people that there are risks from using water from any surface water source as drinking water, unless that water is properly filtered

 Remember, we use our drinking water in many different ways.
 We use it as a beverage, but also make ice cubes, mix baby formula, wash fruits and vegetables, and brush our teeth.
 If the water is contaminated, this may put you at risk.
 Depending on the kind of contamination, it may also be a concern to wash dishes, wash hands, shower or bathe.